yuede/yuede.github.io/index.md

 ## News

-*[June 2020]*: Start working as a senior intern at Kryptowire Lead by Prof. Angelos Stavrou from Virginia Tech.
+*June 2020*: Start working as a senior intern at Kryptowire Lead by Prof. Angelos Stavrou from Virginia Tech.

-*[May 2020]*: Our lateral movement detection paper, CyberGraph, is accepted by RAID'20
+*May 2020*: Our paper on lateral movement detection, CyberGraph, is accepted by RAID'20.

-*[March 2020]*: Our paper on graph connectivity computation framework, Aquila, is accepted by HPDC'20
+*March 2020*: Our paper on graph connectivity computation framework, Aquila, is accepted by HPDC'20.

 ## Publications ([Google Scholar](https://scholar.google.com/citations?user=1-GjVYgAAAAJ&hl=en&oi=ao), [dblp](http://dblp.uni-trier.de/pers/hd/j/Ji:Yuede))